We’ve never had a better chance …

 … to help make the world greener.

-In 2018, we decided to evaluate how much our organization contributes to the climate crisis
+in 2018 we evaluated how much our organizations contribute to the climate crisis

 and set specific goals on how our climate impact can be mitigated.